shxdow/shxdow.github.io/_posts/2016-04-26-nt-kernel-notes.md

 has at least 1 thread).
 A contest is a collection of all the information relevant to the process.

-doubt 1: Are they 'relevant' for the reverse engineers?

 ## Explain what a work item is